-In situations where the Rule 11 violation is more egregious, more severe nonmonetary sanctions are appropriate.353 One such sanction may be a restriction on further lawsuits based upon the same facts, a sanction normally imposed when the violator has repeatedly filed frivolous lawsuits.354 Another sanction is striking a pleading, which can occur where "the attorney who signed the pleading met the standards delineated in" Rule 11 by not having "good ground to support" the pleading when he or she signed it.355 "If an attorney's signature to a pleading is to be more than a hollow gesture he must do more than obtain a person willing to lend his name as a plaintiff..."
-"356 A pleading can be stricken as a Rule 11 sanction if it is clearly
+In situations where the Rule 11 violation is more egregious, more severe nonmonetary sanctions are appropriate.
+One such sanction may be a restriction on further lawsuits based upon the same facts, a sanction normally imposed when the violator has repeatedly filed frivolous lawsuits.
+Another sanction is striking a pleading, which can occur where "the attorney who signed the pleading met the standards delineated in" Rule 11 by not having "good ground to support" the pleading when he or she signed it.
+"If an attorney's signature to a pleading is to be more than a hollow gesture he must do more than obtain a person willing to lend his name as a plaintiff . . . ."
+A pleading can be stricken as a Rule 11 sanction if it is clearly

-^{349.} See MANUAL FOR COMPLEX LITIGATION, supra note 340, § 10.154.
+349. See MANUAL FOR COMPLEX LITIGATION, supra note 340, § 10.154.

-^{350.} See Total Television Entm't Corp. v.
+350. See Total Television Entm't Corp. v.
 Chestnut Hill Vill.
 Assocs., 145 F.R.D.
 375, 385 (E.D.
 Pa.
 1992); see also MANUAL FOR COMPLEX LITIGATION, supra note 340, § 10.154 (stating more serious nonmonetary sanctions that may be issued).

-^{351.} Total Television Entm't Corp., 145 F.R.D. at 385; see also U.S. Bank Nat'l Ass'n, N.D. v.
+351. Total Television Entm't Corp., 145 F.R.D. at 385; see also U.S. Bank Nat'l Ass'n, N.D. v.
 Sullivan-Moore, 406 F.3d 465, 471 (7th Cir.
 2005) (Courts may "impose non-monetary sanctions when appropriate to deter repetition of the offending conduct.").

-^{354.} See Dean v.
+354. See Dean v.
 ARA Envtl.
 Servs., Inc., 124 F.R.D.
 224, 227 (N.D.
 Ga.
 1988) (granting motion for sanctions based on repetitive frivolous lawsuits against the same defendants); see also Ortman v.
 Thomas, 99 F.3d 807, 811 (6th Cir.
 1996) (stating that the violator was enjoined from bringing suit on the same facts unless complaint is first certified as non-frivolous by a Magistrate Judge).

-^{355.} Freeman v.
+355. Freeman v.
 Kirby, 27 F.R.D.
 395, 396 (S.D.N.Y.
 1961).

-a sham, false, and in clear violation of the intent and purpose of the Rule,357 especially where a cursory investigation would have shown the flaws and errors with the pleading.358
+a sham, false, and in clear violation of the intent and purpose of the Rule, especially where a cursory investigation would have shown the flaws and errors with the pleading.

 The striking of a pleading can lead to a complete dismissal of the case.
 The Manual of Complex Litigation suggests that such a severe nonmonetary sanction should be imposed only after a litigant's failure to fix the violation and where lesser sanctions would be ineffective.
-The violation and where lesser sanctions would be ineffective.
-The sanction, there must be clear and convincing evidence of a violation and a reasonable justification for why lesser sanctions would not work.
+Courts have agreed that before dismissing a case as a Rule 11 sanction, there must be clear and convincing evidence of a violation and a reasonable justification for why lesser sanctions would not work.
 Thus, while the court must weigh factors such as deterrence, previous violations, failure to correct the violation, and any prejudice to the opposing party due to the violation, the court need not exhaust every possible sanction before arriving at dismissal.
-The sanction of the court must weigh factors such as deterrence, previous violations, failure to correct the violation, the court need not exhaust every possible sanction before arriving at dismissal.